-OPERATION: LEAPFROG MISSION OVERVIEW
+MISSION OVERVIEW

-When you arrive at HMNS, line your students up in front of the doors to the museum.
+When you arrive at HMNS, line your students up on the plaza in front of the museum doors.
 Your lead teacher must check in at the Box Office.
-Your group should receive a ticket and bright green ID tags for the chaperones and blue tags for the teachers.
+Your group should receive a ticket and bright green ID tags for each chaperone and blue tags for each teacher.
 If your school is scheduled to arrive early in the morning a staff member from the Expedition Center will meet you at the entrance to the Museum to help you get organized.
-For missions during the day, your group should go to the Expedition Center (located on the lower level near the Chemistry exhibit) about 10 minutes before your mission is scheduled to start.
+For missions later in the day, your group should go to the Expedition Center (located on the lower level near the Frensley Hall of Astronomy) about 10 minutes before your mission is scheduled to start.
 At the beginning of the mission, make sure you have a Crew Manifest.
 Also, please tell the Expedition staff if your students are scheduled for a Giant Screen Theater or Planetarium show immediately after the mission so that we can be sure to finish a few minutes early.
 It is helpful if we know of any students that have special needs that may require extra attention.
 The Expedition Center is completely wheelchair accessible.

 Two staff members will work with your group.
-To start the mission, one of the staff will give a "mission briefing" in which the scenario, goals, and team responsibilities will be reviewed.
+To start the mission, one of the staff will give a "mission briefing" in which the scenario and goals will be reviewed.
 Then the students will be given specific instructions on how to do their jobs.
-The Expedition Center Program at HMNS can fly Mini Missions to the Moon or to Mars.
-We will prepare for a trip to Mars, but can switch to the Moon quickly if you tell us you would rather land on the Moon.
-As the mission starts, the students on board their ship, the SS Legacy, will detach from the Earth-orbiting space station and start their flight toward Mars.
+As the mission starts, the students on board their ship, the SS Legacy, will lift off from New Tranquility Base on the Moon and start their flight toward Mars.
 Along the way, they must conduct several experiments and work to complete their mission.
 During the journey, there may be problems or emergencies that the crew will have to work through such as high radiation, explosive gases, power blackouts, air system malfunctions and more.
-The mission ends with the landing on Mars, and finally with a debriefing to discuss what the students learned.
+The mission ends with the landing on Mars, and finally with a debriefing to determine if the mission was successful.

-During the mission we will ask that 2 or 3 teachers or chaperones go into the flight simulator with the astronaut group.
+Wel ask that 2 or 3 teachers or chaperones go into the flight simulator with the astronaut group.
 Other adults will stay in Mission Control.
 The involvement of chaperones will be limited during the mission unless there are students that require special attention.
 If a discipline problem should arise, we will ask that a teacher step in, and if it continues the student will be removed from the program.
 You are welcome to take as many pictures as you like.